-Vesting period for the Group's share options was estimated as 31 December 2017 based on the evaluation of available cash sufficiency and the progress in negotiations with strategic investors.
+Vesting period for the Group's share options was estimated as 30 September 2018 based on the evaluation of available cash sufficiency and the progress in negotiations with strategic investors.
 Vesting period was revised during the year ended 31 December 2014 (previously estimated as 30 September 2015).
+Share option will be vested when Company or it's subsidiary will be sold.

-For the year ended 31 December 2016, the Group recognised a total charge of GBP 50,947, equivalent to USD 69,290 (2015: GBP 50,947, equivalent to USD 77,949) in respect of equity settled share based payment which was capitalized to development assets.
+For the year ended 31 December 2017, the Group recognised a total charge of GBP 50,947, equivalent to USD 65,721 (2016: GBP 50,947, equivalent to USD 69,290) in respect of equity settled share based payment which was capitalized to development assets.